volution/kawipiko/documentation/readme.rst

 Is it production ready?
 -----------------------

 Yes, it currently is serving ~600K HTML pages.

 Although, being open source, you are responsible for making sure it works within your requirements!

+However, I am available for consulting on its deployment and usage.  :)